marcelocenerine/jboss-clustering/README.md

 ### TODOs:
-- HAproxy doesn't stick with a new server when there is a failover.
+- HAproxy is not sticking with a new server when there is a failover.
 If option "redispatch" is used then a new JSESSIONID is created and the original session gets lost;
-- HAproxy doesn't set the status of server that crashed and came up again to UP;
+- HAproxy is not updating the status of a server that crashed and came up again (it remains DOWN);